Set transparency and visible range (Map Viewer)

 Setting transparency based on an attribute value is not supported for categorical imagery layers.

-1. Follow the first five steps in the styles workflow.
+1. Follow the first five steps in the Apply a style workflow.

-2. In the Styles pane, select a drawing style and click Style options.
+2. In the Styles pane, choose a drawing style and click Style options.

 3. In the Style options pane, click Transparency by attribute and turn on the Set transparency based on attribute values toggle button.